CryptalDash Hits 1-Day Volume of $402.00 (CRD)

-CryptalDash (CURRENCY:CRD) traded flat against the US dollar during the 1-day period ending at 12:00 PM ET on January 23rd.
-CryptalDash has a total market cap of $6.62 million and $402.00 worth of CryptalDash was traded on exchanges in the last day.
-In the last week, CryptalDash has traded flat against the US dollar.
-One CryptalDash coin can now be bought for $0.0066 or 0.00000017 BTC on exchanges.
+CryptalDash (CURRENCY:CRD) traded flat against the U.S. dollar during the one day period ending at 22:00 PM Eastern on January 26th.
+One CryptalDash coin can now be bought for approximately $0.0066 or 0.00000017 BTC on cryptocurrency exchanges.
+In the last week, CryptalDash has traded flat against the U.S. dollar.
+CryptalDash has a market cap of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.